boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ~~~
 {: #figure-2 title="NF-NF Datapath within Single Site" artwork-align="center"}

-   Next, the following picture provides examples of different
+   {{figure-3}} provides samples to illustrate the  different
-   realizations of Local and TN segments, as well the Service
+   realizations of Local and TN Segments, as well the SDPs:
-   Demarcation Points (SDPs):

-   *  Layer 2 vs. Layer 3 Local Segment: the Local Segment can interconnect the NF
+   *  Layer 2 vs. Layer 3 Local Segment: The Local Segment can interconnect the NF
       and the ETN thanks to a unique VLAN/LAN with no intermediate
       routing hop (the simplest example is an NF directly connected to a
       PE): A1, A2, A3, and A4.
 Alternatively, the NF interfaces may be
-      attached in a different VLAN/LAN than the ETN interface thanks to
-      additional local routing between the ETN and the NF (e.g., CE, IP
+      attached in a different VLAN/LAN than the ETN interface assuming some additional local routing capabilities between the ETN and the NF (e.g., CE, IP
-      Fabric): B1, B2, B3 and B4.
+      Fabric): B1, B2, B3, and B4.

-   *  ETN: the ETN can be either the PE (A3, A4, B3, B4) or the CE if it
+   *  ETN: The ETN can be either the PE (A3, A4, B3, and B4) or the CE if it
-      is managed by the TN Orchestration (A1, A2, B1, B2).
+      is managed by the TN Orchestration (A1, A2, B1, and B2).

-   *  SDP: the SDP can be located in multiple places as per
+   *  SDP: The SDP can be located in many places as per
       Sectionb 4.2 of {{!I-D.ietf-teas-ietf-network-slices}}: A1/B1 for case
-      (1), A2/B2 for case (2), A3/B3 for case (3) and A4/B4 for case
+      (1), A2/B2 for case (2), A3/B3 for case (3), and A4/B4 for case
       (4))

-   *  Redundancy/Scale-out: no example of redundancy/multihoming/scale-
+   *  Redundancy/Scale-out: No example of redundancy/multihoming/scale-
       out is provided for the sake of simplicification.
 Nonetheless,
-      each Node/NF can be represented by multiple instances, i.e.,
+      each node/NF can be represented by multiple instances (e.g.,
-      multiple containers in cloud architecture.
+      multiple containers in a cloud architecture).

 ~~~ aasvg
        Local segment              Transport Network